CaskAbove

 If you are keeping more than a couple weeks worth of crickets, you may need to set up a large container for them to live.
 Crickets do best in warm temperatures (80 degrees) Be sure to have good ventilation and fresh foods.
 Your feeders will need to have their bins cleaned out periodically to avoid bacteria and ensure their health until they become a nutritious meal for your chameleon.

-Gut-loading feeders is an important part of your chameleon’s diet.
-As with humans, what is fed to our food has been shown to have effects on us.
-Think of it as giving them the equivalent of a prime cut, grass fed, no hormone, non GMO steak (or a non-GMO, organically grown, local farmed, fresh vegetable tray for our Vegan/Vegetarian readers)
+Gut-loading your feeders is an integral part of your chameleon’s diet.
+As with humans, what is fed to our food has been shown to affect us.
+Think of it as giving them the equivalent of a prime cut, grass-fed, no hormone, non-GMO steak (or a non-GMO, organically grown, locally farmed, fresh vegetable tray for our Vegan/Vegetarian readers)

 See recommended insect Gut-Loading Chart from the Chameleon Forums

-*Keep in mind that the gut-loading diet is most effective for the first 24-48 hours after ingestion.
+*Remember that the gut-loading diet is most effective for the first 24-48 hours after ingestion.
 For insect keeping/raising, a diet more suited towards the insect can be fed up until a few days of being fed to the chameleon.
-Long term high calcium diets have been shown to cause blockage in crickets.
+Long-term high-calcium diets have been shown to cause blockage in crickets.

 In captivity, we must keep our chameleons fit and healthy by limiting their food intake.
 With significantly less room to burn calories, and a consistent supply of food, it is easy to over-feed your chameleon.
 Obesity is a condition that can lead to very serious, and even deadly, medical conditions.